 - Treat health issues.
 For many health conditions, toilet paper can irritate and leave bacteria behind, causing your symptoms to worsen.
 A bidet seat uses clean water to wash away residue, leaving you completely clean while soothing any discomfort caused by your medical condition and helping you recover faster.
 These are a few common health issues that benefit from using a bidet over toilet paper: hemorrhoids, anal fissure , rectal prolapse, anal fistula, anal itching, ulcerative colitis, irritable bowel syndrome, Crohn’s disease, and ostomy.
 In fact, the main reason the toilet seat bidet was invented was to treat hemorrhoids.
 Before it was invented, many people were using a medical device to wash themselves, but the temperature and the angle of the spray was unpredictable.
 They settled on taking warm water to the toilet to wash themselves, but this was a tiresome and messy task.

 - Keep toilet clean.
 Nowadays, bidet seats do much more than clean your bottom.
 They also clean the toilet!
 For instance, Toto has a model that turns normal tap water into electrolyzed water, which is a safe and environmentally-friendly sanitizer to kill viruses and bacteria.
+In fact, Toto makes the best bidet seats on the planet!
 Places that handle food or hotels use electrolyzed water to clean.
 With this kind of toilet seat bidet, you can keep the toilet clean without having to use harsh chemicals.
 No one wants to breathe that junk or expose their kids to it!

 - Water washes better.
 As we mentioned earlier, it’s odd to be using toilet paper to clean yourself.
 We use water to clean dishes, to wash off sweat, and to clean just about anything.
 So why would it make any sense to use paper if we use water to clean everything else?
 In fact, once you leave North America, the bidet is just as common, if not more common, than toilet paper!
 The bidet is used all over Europe, Asia, and South America.
 We believe that as more and more people are aware of the bidet, less and less people will be using toilet paper.

 Speaking of features, here are some common ones that you will find in a bidet seat.
 Not every model has all these features.
 For example, not every seat can produce electrolyzed water.
-Check out this handy comparison table to see which seat has the features you want.
+Check out this handy comparison table where you can navigate to each of our bidet seat reviews to see which seat has the features you want.